ruthwikr17/RoBERTa/README.md

 **- Datasets**
 	•	Data/sarcasm_dataset.csv: The primary dataset used for training the models.
 	•	Data/test_dataset 2.csv: A test set used exclusively by metrics.py for model comparison.
-	•	Data/test_dataset 3.csv: A test set used by the individual evaluation scripts (TestBert.py and TestRoberta.py).
+	•	Data/test_dataset 3.csv: A test set used by the individual evaluation scripts (TestBert.py and TestRoberta.py).  <br>

 **Project Structure**